Design History

 4) Billet base added to allow removal of key during automatic car washes.

-Series 4
+Series 4 (no longer available)

 1) Smaller oval shaped key size for less protrusion behind the vehicle.